tylerweng/areality/README.md

 ### Landmark Page with Photo Cube Rotation

-Users enter a landmark's page upon tapping its marker in the Maps Page.
+Users visit a landmark's page upon tapping its marker in the Maps Page.
 In the landmark page, the user is presented with that landmark's overall rating, photos, its hours of availability and user reviews.
 The user may also swipe the photo cube to rotate it.

 #### Photo Cube Rotation